netsec-ethz/scion-web/README.md

 There are two directories (relative to the SCION sub/web directory) that contain all essential components of the testbed management system:

 * `web_scion/` -- contains the web management application (Django web app).
 All the settings are located in `web_scion/web_scion/settings/`, useful scripts -- under `web_scion/scripts`
-* the actual web module (views, models) -- under `web_scion/ad_manager`.
+* the actual web module (views, models) -- under `web_scion/as_manager`.

 #### Current limitations

-1. ISD is a foreign key for the AD model, so currently an AD can only belong to a single ISD.
+1. ISD is a foreign key for the AS model, so currently an AS can only belong to a single ISD.
-2. All ADs are using the same certificate for authentication (`ad_management/certs/ad.pem`).
+2. All ASs are using the same certificate for authentication (`ad_management/certs/ad.pem`).